patschi/royalts-scripts/importVIEnvironmentIntoRTS/README.md

 # importVIEnvironmentIntoRTS

-This script is automatically creating a Royal TS document based on vSphere environment: it's importing virtual machines, hosts and the used vCenter, including IP address, the guests operating system, description and more.
+This script is automatically creating a [Royal TS](https://royalapplications.com/ts/win/features) document based on your VMware vSphere environment: It is importing virtual machines, hosts and the used vCenter, including the vCenter folder hierarchy, IP address, the guest operating system, annotations and more.

-Depending on the vSphere environment the script execution may take some time, also the reverse DNS lookup may slow down the process.
-If you would like to skip DNS Reverse Lookups you can specify the optional parameter `-SkipDnsReverseLookup`.
+Depending on the VMware vSphere environment the script execution may take some time, also the reverse DNS lookup may slow down the process a bit.
+If you would like to skip DNS Reverse Lookups for some reasons you can specify the optional parameter `-SkipDnsReverseLookup`.
 [Here](#parameters) you have an overview of all available parameters.

 ## SUPPORT